-A physical examination, including weight, height, and body proportions, will show signs of slowed growth rate.
+A physical exam, including weight, height, and body proportions, will show signs of slowed growth.
 The child will not follow the normal growth curves.

-Hand x-ray can determine bone age.
+A hand x-ray can determine bone age.
 Normally, the size and shape of bones change as a person grows.
-These changes can be seen on an x-ray and usually follow a pattern as a child grows older.
+These changes can be seen on an x-ray and they usually follow a pattern as a child grows older.

-Testing is usually done after the pediatrician has looked into other causes of poor growth.
+Testing is most often done after the pediatrician has looked into other causes of poor growth.
 Tests that may be done include:

 - Insulin-like growth factor 1 (IGF-1) and insulin-like growth factor binding protein 3 (IGFBP3).
 These are substances that growth hormones cause the body to make.
 Tests can measure these growth factors.
 Accurate growth hormone deficiency testing involves a stimulation test.
 This test takes several hours.

 - MRI of the head can show the hypothalamus and pituitary glands.

 - Tests to measure other hormone levels may be done, because lack of growth hormone may not be the only problem.

 Treatment involves growth hormone shots (injections) given at home.
-The shots are usually given once a day.
+The shots are most often given once a day.
 Older children can often learn how to give themselves the shot.

 Serious side effects of growth hormone treatment are rare.
 Common side effects include: